Helpful Information about Diapers, Sizing, and More!

 On many diapers there will be a size indicator to help you gauge when you need to move up a size regardless of your baby’s weight.
 In many disposable diapers this is a blue or red line on either side of the top of the diaper, in the place in which the tabs fasten.
 When the tabs reach this blue line, your baby might be due to go up to the next size of diaper.

 It can be helpful to have a small quantity of the next size of diaper on hand.
 When you think they might be growing out of their current diapers, you can grab one of these to try on.
+If you are preparing for a baby shower, or know an expecting parent looking for diapers, it can be really helpful to gift larger sizes of diapers.
+Just like clothing, expecting parents often receive a ton of newborn sizes.
+By gifting them a different size you can help them out down the road.

 Pro Tip: If your baby is in between diapers, you might be able to continue using the smaller diapers during the day with more frequent changes and the larger size at night to avoid leaks.